iambrainstorming/coding_blog/src/shivarthu/consensus_price_discovery.md

 The algorithm is provided in the [following link](https://github.com/amiyatulu/shivarthu/blob/main/docs/Shivarthu.md#price-discovery-of-projects-through-score-schelling-game).

-But setting an exchange using score schelling game is not without challenges.
-One of the problem is arbitrage.
+But setting an exchange using score schelling game is not without challenges. **One of the problem is arbitrage**.
 If the AMM price is lower than the market price, then people will drain all the liquidity and sell it at a higher price in the market.
 The solution can be the ability to withdraw after a month or have a KYC so that you can't withdraw tokens after certain limits.
 Similarly, if the demand and utility of the token are more and the price is set lower, it can create a shortage, and more people will not be benefited, so, prices need to be increased through consensus.

 >Another way is to tax the shit coins and subsidize the good coins based on the price discovery, and this won't impact the liquidity or create the problem of arbitrage, neither KYC is needed.